AlibabaCloudDocs/ecs/intl.en-US/Images/Alibaba Cloud Linux 2/Features and interfaces supported by Alibaba Cloud Linux 2/Use Alibaba Cloud Linux 2 images in an on-premises environment.md

 You can use one of the following methods to start the KVM.
 Then, use the account information in the `user-data` configuration file to log on to the KVM.

 -   Use libvirt to start the KVM.
     1. Create a configuration file in the XML format on your on-premises computer.
-The sample file is named `alinux2.xml` and contains the following content: You can modify the XML-formatted configuration file.
+The sample file is named `alinux2.xml` and contains the following content.
+You can modify the XML-formatted configuration file.

         ```
         <domain type='kvm'>